 Lin has substantial experience in examining and supervising doctoral level students; she is frequently called on to review conference abstracts and is a regular reviewer for several journals including Higher Education, British Journal of Educational Psychology, Psychology Learning and Teaching, Studies in Higher Education and Innovations in Education and Teaching International.

-Lin has been asked to deliver workshops and give research seminars both nationally (for example, Northampton University, Nazarene Theological College, Kent University, Oxford University, Durham University, Gloucestershire University, Portsmouth University, Aston University, Southampton University, UCLAN, Salford University, Ulster University) and internationally (for example, Language Center of the University of Zurich and ETH Zurich,Switzerland, University of Victoria, Canada, Lucknow University, India, European Science Foundation in Bratislava, Slovak Republic and Catholic University of East Africa, Nairobi).
+Lin has been asked to deliver workshops and give research seminars both nationally (for example, Northampton University, Nazarene Theological College, Kent University, Oxford University, Durham University, Gloucestershire University, Portsmouth University, Aston University, Southampton University, UCLAN, Salford University, Ulster University and Wolverhampton University) and internationally (for example, Language Center of the University of Zurich and ETH Zurich,Switzerland, University of Victoria, Canada, Lucknow University, India, European Science Foundation in Bratislava, Slovak Republic and Catholic University of East Africa, Nairobi).
 Her topics have included: assessment and feedback, pedagogical action research, conceptions of learning and teaching, pedagogical research, problem based learning, reflective practice, metalearning and PDP, essay- writing strategies, transitions to academic writing at degree level, developing students critical thinking at degree level..

 Lin is a staunch advocate of helping students acquire relevant academic skills (especially essay writing and meta-learning) and was the lead author of a student guide on essay writing at university produced as an outcome of the FDTL4 project Assessment plus and published by the Write Now CETL.
 Lin offers workshops to students on essay writing, exam-taking and approaches to learning.